Snoozy/marble-ios/README.md

 -- Handle searching and remodel MyGroupsTableViewController (Test).

-Handle upvote and downvote coloring based on voteValue.
+-- Handle upvote and downvote coloring based on voteValue (Test).

-Implement graphics that were not taken from the internet.
+Implement graphics that were not taken from the internet < halfway there.

 Handle auth token expiration.